 About the Author

-Rocky Vienna is Senior Practitioner at Crosslake Technologies.
+Rocky Vienna is Crosslake’s Practice Director for IT Due Diligence and Cybersecurity.
 With over 25 years of experience, he has led global enterprise initiatives at an impressive array of Fortune 100s, start-ups, and medium, fast-growth companies in health care, technology, financial services, retail, digital publishing, hospitality, and higher education.